16mm CinemaStore

 Contact Us

 Please note: the CinemaStore is not directly affiliated with the Academic Film Archive of North America.
-Proceeds from the CinemaStore assist in maintaining and repairing equipment used by the AFA, and also are used to acquire films shown at film events.
+Proceeds from the CinemaStore assist in maintaining and repairing projection equipment used by the AFA.
 These films are sold for personal use only, with no rights of any kind granted.
 Scroll down this page for a list of available films.

 bullet